 Pros and Cons of Media Industry Careers

 Media careers appear to be full of glamor and prestige.
 While they definitely have their perks, you'll be faced with many difficult personal choices before you have a shot at making it to the top of the TV, radio, print or online industries.
 The pros and cons of careers in the media industry will help you decide whether to start or continue working in this challenging field.

-Pros of a Careers in the Media Industry
+Pros of a Career in the Media Industry

 You are a witness to history: Consider the 12 events that changed how media cover news.
 While every American experienced these important events, people in media got the chance to investigate, ask questions and share the information they uncovered.
 Media pros are more than just bystanders to history, they are part of the events.

 Careers in the media industry help you meet important people: Ask anyone who works in media about some of the people they've met and you'll get a list of some of the top celebrities and newsmakers.
 This perk doesn't just involve reporters or radio announcers who conduct interviews.
 If a magazine decides to use a guest editor, even the receptionist or accountants have the chance to rub elbows with famous people and brag to friends and family about who popped into the office.

 Careers in the media industry are full of surprises: You never know what a day will bring when you work in media.
 The early morning of September 11, 2001, started just like any other day until the terrorist attacks began.
 No one in media would consider that a good day, but it's an example of how media careers bring the unexpected.
 The attacks changed how media cover news in a way no one predicted.
 As with police officers or firefighters, people in media tend to thrive on not knowing what will happen when they arrive for work.